 (WARNING: Don’t read this book if you don’t want to know how many famous magic tricks work!)

-I told you, this is not a conventional list about the basic human psychology books.
+I told you, this is not a conventional list of the basic human psychology books.
 We want the opinions of professionals, people who play with human behavior for a living.

 And that means performers.
 Specifically?
 Mentalists.